Reach out for support

 If you’re worried about not being able to meet your credit card payments, get in touch to see if you can set up a payment plan.
 Make sure you’ve got the right credit card for your current circumstances – are you still keen to collect rewards, or do you want to reduce borrowing costs with a low fee or low interest rate option?
 If you have a credit card with Kiwibank, you can compare rates and fees.

 If you have a bunch of smaller debts, it might be worth considering debt consolidation.
 This is where you roll multiple debts into one personal loan.
 Instead of having to manage different repayments and interest rates, you’ll just have the one to look after.
-Use a personal loan calculator to get an idea of what your repayments might be and don't commit to anything until you're sure you understand the interest rates and fees.

 If you have a home loan, you could take advantage of low interest rates and top it up to pay off other debts.
 If you are thinking about adding to your home loan, use a home loan calculator to work out how much longer it might take to pay off.